FontaineRiant/wrAIter/README.md

 ## FAQ
 _Does this thing respect my privacy?_

 Yes, wrAIter only needs to connect to the internet to download the TTS model and to install python packages.
 It doesn't upload anything, and only saves stories on your hard drive if you explicitly ask it to.
 To play sound, the last played wave file is also stored on your machine.
-Keep in mind that the Colab notebook runs on Google's server, on which they have full control, so I offer no guarantees there.
+Keep in mind that the Colab notebook runs on Google's servers on which they have full control, so I offer no guarantees there.

 _How should I write things in a way that the AI understands?_

-You aren't in a dialog with an AI, you're just writing parts of a story, except the autocompletion tries to guess the next 60 words.
+You aren't in a dialog with an AI, you're just writing parts of a story, except there's autocompletion for the next ~60 words.
 Trying to talk to it will just throw it off.
 Write as if you were the narrator.
 Avoid typos, the 355M models don't react well to them (use `/revert` to cancel an input and rewrite it).

 _The AI is repeating itself, help!_